-5.6.4 Supply capacity - Commercial/Industrial
+5.6.4 Supply capacity - Commercial

-Applications for commercial and industrial connections or capacity upgrades are individually assessed to ensure the capacity request is reasonable and is available from Vector's existing network.
-Customers can lodge a query through www.vector.co.nz/contact-us or call 0508 VECTOR (0508 832 867).
+Applications for commercial connections or capacity upgrades are individually assessed to ensure the capacity request is reasonable and is available from Vector's existing network.
 If insufficient capacity is available, a network upgrade will be required.
 The assessment process follows these steps:

-- A review of the capacity available from Vector's existing LV network - Upgrading Vector's LV network to deliver the capacity

-• Consider HV options including installation of a substation to meet demand
+- A review of the capacity available from Vector's existing LV network - Upgrading Vector's LV network to deliver the capacity - Consider HV options including installation of a substation to meet demand

-The assessment will need to take into consideration load diversity.
+The assessment must take into consideration load diversity.
 AS3000 (section 2) provides guidance to assess load diversity.
 While dependent on the assessments above, as a general guide, diversified load over 100kVA could be a candidate for a new transformer.
 Vector will evaluate that the options are technically acceptable.
-The customer should note that if the diversified demand has been over estimated resulting in larger than necessary equipment being installed, the customer will be required to bear the cost of downgrading.
+The customer should note that if the diversified demand has been overestimated resulting in larger than necessary equipment being installed, the customer will be required to bear the cost of downgrading.

 Where a new transformer is required, Vector may require the customer to provide a site for the substation within their property.
-When a site is required on the customer's property, an easement in favour of Vector will be required, in addition to clear and unobstructed access at all times to the substation for operations and maintenance.
+Where a site is within the customer's property, an easement in favour of Vector will be required, in addition to clear and unobstructed access at all times to the substation for operations and maintenance.